 Law for reporting of specified financial transaction information

-Effective 14 November 2013, the amended regulations require financial institutions to report to the Korea Finance Intelligence Unit (KoFIU): (i) suspicious transactions where there are reasonable grounds to suspect that the assets received with respect to the financial transaction are illegal or that a customer conducting the financial transaction is involved in money laundering activities (suspicious transaction report or STR) and (ii) daily cash transactions by a trader totalling KRW 20 million or more (currency transaction report or CTR).
+The Act on Reporting and Using Specified Financial Transaction Information is aimed at tackling tax fraud and evasion through financial transactions in borrowed names and suspicious cash transactions.
+Regulations of the Act require financial institutions to report to the Korea Finance Intelligence Unit (KoFIU): (i) suspicious transactions where there are reasonable grounds to suspect that the assets received with respect to the financial transaction are illegal or that a customer conducting the financial transaction is involved in money laundering activities (suspicious transaction report or STR) and (ii) daily cash transactions by a trader totalling KRW 20 million or more (currency transaction report or CTR).
 In this case, transaction details must be reported within 30 days from the transaction date.

-The amended regulations expand the rights of the NTS to access data held by the KoFIU in instances where there is evidence of alleged tax evasion and where KoFIU data is used to collect taxes in arrears.
+The regulations permit the NTS to access data held by the KoFIU in instances where there is evidence of alleged tax evasion and where KoFIU data is used to collect taxes in arrears.
 In instances that are deemed more closely related to alleged tax evasion, the Act also requires the KoFIU to disseminate information to the NTS and the Customs Service.
-In addition, the scope of KoFIU raw data disseminated to law enforcement agencies, including the NTS, is expanded to include CTRs in the amount of KRW 20 million or more. efore the amendment, the dissemination scope was limited to STRs as specified in the law and data obtained from foreign FIUs.
+In addition, the scope of KoFIU raw data disseminated to law enforcement agencies, including the NTS, includes CTRs in the amount of KRW 20 million or more.

 In a bid to prevent possible abuse of FIU data, the Act imposes the reporting requirement for the KoFIU to the concerned CTR traders with respect to CTR raw data disseminated to law enforcement agencies, including the NTS and the Customs Service.
 However, the reporting may be postponed for up to one year if there is a risk of evidence destruction, administrative proceeding, obstruction to progress, etc.